connected-intelligent-systems/thingsboard-replayer/Readme.md

-# Replayer
+# Thingsboard Replayer

-Replayer can replay recorded timeseries data in realmtime from csv files to simulate advanced iot environments.
+Thingsboard replayer can replay recorded timeseries data in realtime from csv files to simulate advanced iot environments.

-Supported backends:
-  * Thingsboard

 ## Usage